 - Unsupportive seating – chairs that are too high/low

-As we’ve mentioned above, bad posture can cause minor problems that can build-up over time and become a real hindrance to our day-to-day lives.
-A few things that can happen once bad posture takes over include:
+Bad posture can cause problems that can build up over time and become a real hindrance to your day-to-day life.

 |When you slouch so does your spine, which can have an impact on your body’s circulation system, making it harder to breathe and move about.|